Physical Hazards

 Liquid Helium

-Liquid helium must be transferred via helium pressurization in properly designed transfer lines.
-A major safety hazard may occur if liquid helium comes in contact with air.
-Air solidifies in contact with liquid helium, and precautions must be taken when transferring liquid helium from one vessel to another or when venting.
-Over-pressurization and rupture of the container may result.
+Liquid helium must be made with helium pressurized, insulated lines.
+Air solidifies on contact which can lead to over-pressurization.
 All liquid helium containers must be equipped with a pressure-relief device.
 The latent heat of vaporization of liquid helium is extremely low (20.5 J/gm); therefore, small heat leaks can cause rapid pressure rises.

 Liquid Nitrogen